How to Start a Christian T-shirt Business: The Complete Guide

 So what does that have to do with Facebook?
 Well, Facebook has some pretty cool targeting options.

 Or how about targeting all the people who like specific Christian groups or non-profits?
 No problem.
-Those are solid options.
+Facebook is proven for paid targeting.

 Advertising on Google